washoe/webworker-interceptor/README.md

 - Make XHR Request: Sends an XMLHttpRequest to a specified URL.
 - Make Fetch Request: Sends a Fetch request to a specified URL.

 The web worker intercepts these requests, adds a custom header ("x-custom"), and logs the intercepted request and response to the console.
+There is no output on screen so have your devtools open.

 ## Logging